puppetlabs-toy-chest/razor-server/doc/api.md

 `reboot-node:${node}:${hard ? 'hard' : 'soft'}`

+### Set node desired power state

+In addition to monitoring power, Razor can enforce node power state.
+This command allows a desired power state to be set for a node, and if the node is observed to be in a different power state an IPMI command will be issued to change to the desired state.

+The format of the command is:

+    {
+      "name": "node1234",
+      "to":   "on"|"off"|null
+    }

+The `name` field identifies the node to change the setting on.

+The `to` field contains the desired power state to set.
+Valid values are `on`, `off`, or `null` (the JSON NULL/nil value), which reflect "power on", "power off", and "do not enforce power state" respectively.

+Power state is enforced every time it is observed; by default this happens on a scheduled basis in the background every few minutes.

 ### Modify node metadata

 Node metadata is similar to a nodes facts except metadata is what the